 You are here:.
 The new approach considered goals, strategies, policies, organization, facilities, procedures, and personnel.
 In the late s, a number of other consulting firms emerged with focused strategies and novel frameworks.

-The experience curve proposed that declines in most industries were directly correlated to cost as a function of cumulative experience.
+watch The experience curve proposed that declines in most industries were directly correlated to cost as a function of cumulative experience.
 These frameworks are still used today by consultants in order to understand business problems and opportunities.
 They are also used in case interviews, business analysis questions commonly given to prospective consultants.

 More about cases later.
 For example, some clients now possess in-house strategy groups and have clear ideas of what their business means and the direction in which to head.
 This increased sophistication means a number of new developments in the industry, which in turn will impact your decision to enter the industry.
 Specialization Until recently, the conventional wisdom at firms like McKinsey was to develop generalists who applied their learning across industries and geographies.

 That strategy is evolving.
 Clients increasingly demand that consultants come in with prior knowledge of their industry.

 While most of the larger firms still hire generalists, they now ask consultants to specialize earlier in their careers, often only two or three years after starting at the company.
 They sometimes also hire industry experts who might follow different and possibly accelerated career tracks than typical consultants.

 B School | Business | Marketing | Life ...

 Outside of the large consulting firms, more boutique consultancies are springing up.
 These boutiques have as few as two or three employees and as many as or so and offer highly specialized expertise, for example consulting to the telecom industries, or providing expertise in marketing.
 Some of these firms are created by laid-off consultants or by those disaffected by recent mergers.
 Implementation Many clients no longer want to pay for mere strategic musing.

 Hence, many strategic consulting firms now stay on to ensure implementation of their recommendations.